karkman/physalia_metagenomics/Day1/README.md

 For most of the analyses we will use the Amazon cloud services.
 The IP address of the Amazon cloud instance will change every day, we will provide it to you at the start of the activities.
 Your username - that you have received by e-mail - will be the same for the whole course.
-More information on how to connect to the Amazon cloud instance has been sent to you by e-mail (they are also [here](connecting-to-the-amazon-EC2-service.pdf)).
+More information on how to connect to the Amazon cloud instance has been sent to you by e-mail (also [here](connecting-to-the-amazon-EC2-service.pdf)).

 ### Copying the course's GitHub repository
 Once you have connected to the server, you will see your home folder.
 **Remember**: You can check where you are with the command `pwd`\.

-To have access to the scripts and some of the data, let's copy (clone) this GitHub repository to your home folder using `git clone`:
+To have access to the scripts and some of the data, let's copy this GitHub repository to your home folder using `git clone`:

 ```bash
 git clone https://github.com/karkman/physalia_metagenomics
 ```

-You should now have a folder called **physalia_metagenomics** there.
+You should now have a folder called **physalia_metagenomics** in there.
-**Remember**: You can check the contents of your folder with the command `ls`\.
+**Remember**: You can check the contents of the folder with the command `ls`\.

 We might update this repository during the course.
 To get the latest updates, pull the changes from GitHub using `git pull`: